COVID-19 Resources & FAQ

-We will continue to update this list of Frequently Asked Questoins to help address questions and concerns related to COVID-19.
+Renown Health will continue to update this list of Resources and Frequently Asked Questions to help address your concerns related to COVID-19.

 As this situation continues to evolve, please stay informed about the changing advisories, restrictions or guidelines provided by local, state and federal authorities.
 Visit washoecounty.us/covid-19 for updates related to Washoe County